scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 int sys_execve(const char *filename, const char *argv[], const char *const envp[]);
 {% endhighlight %}

-So the values currently pointed to by `rdi` and `rsi` must be a filename and arguments for `sys_execve`, which starts a process!

-Lets place a break point before the syscall and take a look at the values pointed to by `rdi` and `rsi` to see what is going to be called:

-{% highlight nasm %}
-[0x7ffc1b7d3c7c]> psz @ rdi
-//bin/sh
-[0x7ffc1b7d3c7c]> psz @ rsi
-?<}
-[0x7ffc1b7d3c7c]>
-{% endhighlight %}

-From this we can see that this shellcode will simply start a shell, by launching `/bin/sh`.
-But the argument is just the string `?<}`..
-If we take a look at the stack we can see that there is a `-i` sitting exactly 16 bytes away, which would force the shell to spawn in interactive mode, but instead it is getting passed a junk value.
-Perhaps the author made a mistake and is passing the wrong value?
-This won't stop the shell from launching so it may have been easy to miss.
+The shellcode is calling `sys_execve`, which starts a process!
+This means that the code must be pointing `rdi` to the filename and `rsi` to the arguments for the call.
+Keep in mind that by convention the first element in the arguments to `sys_execve` should be the same as the filename.
+Lets take a look at the stack just before the call:

 {% highlight nasm %}
 [0x7ffc1b7d3c7c 325 ./shellcode]> ?0;f tmp;s.. @ rdi+61 # 0x7ffc1b7d3c7c